Reduce Taxes on Electricity to Allow Heat Pump Installations

 It is easy to sign the petition.
 All that is needed is to click on Reduce Taxes on Electricity to Allow Heat Pump Installations.
 Then click on "Sign this petition".
 You will then receive an email to which you must reply for your signature to be counted.

-Already around 600 people have signed the petition.
+Already over 1,025 people have signed the petition.
 Please encourage your friends and contacts to sign as well!

 Urgent Government Action Needed